Skip to main content

 Server Introduction

-In a typical RAG system, the overall workflow usually consists of multiple functional modules, such as the Retriever and the Generator.
-Each module is responsible for a specific task, and they work together through pipeline orchestration to complete complex question-answering and reasoning processes.
-In UR-2.0, we adopt the MCP (Model Context Protocol) architecture to standardize and encapsulate these functional modules into a unified implementation—Server.
+In a typical RAG system, the overall process usually consists of multiple functional modules, such as Retriever, Generator, etc. These modules undertake different tasks and work synergistically through process orchestration to complete complex question-answering and reasoning processes.
+In UltraRAG, based on the MCP (Model Context Protocol) architecture, we have uniformly encapsulated these functional modules and proposed a more standardized implementation method — Server.

-A Server is essentially an independent RAG module component with a specific function.
+A Server is essentially a RAG module component with independent functions.

-Each Server encapsulates a core task logic (such as retrieval, generation, or evaluation) and exposes standardized interfaces to the outside world via function-level Tools.
-With this mechanism, Servers can be flexibly combined, invoked, and reused within a complete Pipeline, enabling modular and extensible system construction.
+Each Server encapsulates a core task logic (such as retrieval, generation, evaluation, etc.) and provides standardized interfaces through function-level Tools.
+With this mechanism, Servers can be flexibly combined, called, and reused in a complete Pipeline, thereby realizing a modular and scalable system construction method.

 Server Development

-To help you better understand how to use Servers, this section demonstrates a complete workflow for developing a custom Server from scratch.
+To help you better understand how to use Server, this section will demonstrate the complete development process of building a custom Server from scratch through a simple example.

-First, create a new folder named sayhello under the servers directory, and then create a source folder sayhello/src inside it.
-Next, create a file named sayhello.py in the src directory—this will serve as the main entry point for the Server.
-In UR-2.0, all Servers are instantiated via the UltraRAG_MCP_Server base class.
-Example:
+First, create a folder named sayhello under the servers folder, and create a source code directory sayhello/src in it.
+Then, create a file sayhello.py in the src directory as the main program entry of the Server.
+In UltraRAG, all Servers are instantiated through the base class UltraRAG_MCP_Server.
+The example is as follows:

 servers/sayhello/src/sayhello.py